danieljakots/mownitoring/README.md

 ## How do I 'acknowledge' an alert?

 You don't.
-You only get a notification if the service status changes.
+You only get a notification when the service status changes.

 ## Can I have pretty graphs?